fex01/servicenow-notes/sn-asset-ham.md

   - **Pull user info** from the OS (most frequent user over past 30 days)
   - **Define change processes** to keep data updated
   - **Use data certification** to validate fields that automation can’t confirm

+### HAM Strategic Conformance - Tier 4 Capability Blueprint

+- **Strategic Conformance (Tier 4) – Key Points**
+  - Final tier of the hardware asset management (HAM) capability blueprint
+  - Focuses on **financial integration** and strategic planning (e.g., Business Service Management, Financial Management)
+  - Primary goal: **Financial tracking** of assets throughout their lifecycle (purchase, operational costs, and potential chargebacks)
+- **Common Financial Terms**
+  - **Contract financials**: Expenses tracked at the contract level
+  - **Rate card**: Expenses tracked at the expense line level
+  - **Original cost**: Purchase-related costs (e.g., purchase price, taxes, delivery, storage)
+  - **Operational expense**: Costs while the asset is in use (e.g., maintenance agreements, support labor, parts)
+  - **Depreciation expense**: An accounting concept allocating a portion of an asset’s cost over time
+  - **Total cost of ownership (TCO)**: Original cost + operational expense
+- **Lifecycle Management – Strategic Considerations**
+  - Emphasis on **financial aspects** to achieve maturity and stability in hardware asset management
+  - Possible **chargebacks/showbacks** for IT services or assets
+  - **Reporting on asset finances** (e.g., depreciation for tax purposes)
+  - Incorporate cost data into **organizational planning** and **financial management** processes
+- **Asset Financials – Core Components**
+  - **Original Cost**:
+    - Purchase price or lease cost
+    - Taxes, delivery, installation, warranty, and storage expenses (before deployment)
+  - **Operational Expense**:
+    - Ongoing costs (maintenance, support resources, replacement parts)
+  - **Depreciation**:
+    - Allocation of the asset’s original cost over its useful life
+    - An accounting entry, not a direct cash transaction

+#### SC: Contract Management

+- **Overview**
+  - A contract is a binding agreement tracked by the ServiceNow **Contract Management** application (active by default).
+  - Typical data stored:
+    - Contract number, start/end dates, and renewal info
+    - Terms and conditions (T&Cs), attachments, documents
+    - Financial terms (e.g., cost breakdowns)
+  - Managing contracts lets you:
+    - Track warranties, maintenance agreements, lease details
+    - Know when contracts expire (and take action if needed)
+    - Align covered assets with their respective contract(s)
+    - Reduce risk by ensuring contract coverage and timely renewals
+- **Contract Types**
+  - Examples of valid contract types:
+    - Insurance
+    - Lease
+    - License Bundle
+    - Maintenance
+    - Non-Disclosure
+    - Purchasing Agreements
+    - Purchase Order
+    - Service
+    - Software License
+    - Subscription
+    - Warranty
+- **Notifications**
+  - ServiceNow sends automatic **expiration notifications** at 90, 60, and 30 days before expiration and on the expiration date.
+  - Ensures contract administrators can renew, renegotiate, or end contracts in a timely manner.
+- **Lifecycle and States**
+  - **Contract States**:
+    - **Draft**: Information is added; user can edit fields freely
+    - **Active**: Approved, within valid dates; most fields become read-only
+    - **Expired**: End date has passed
+    - **Cancelled**: Contract is discontinued
+- **Terms and Conditions (T&Cs)**
+  - You can create multiple T&Cs records and associate them with the contract
+  - T&Cs changes over time are tracked in **Contract history**
+    - Shows modifications to contract start/end dates and T&Cs
+  - Related documents can be attached for reference
+  - **Contract Approval History**
+    - Tracks details of contract approvals
+    - **Enable**: System Administrator must activate **Log user approval activity**
+      (**All > Workflow > Administration > Properties**)
+    - Stores approval details in the **Contract history** for audit and reference
+- **Adjusting a Contract**
+  - **Renew**: Moves to a new contract record (active upon approval); old contract references remain
+  - **Extend (Adjust)**: Keeps the contract record; updates the end date (and cost/terms if needed)
+  - **Adjust (Extend)** vs. **Renew**:
+    - Adjusting extends the existing contract’s end date (possibly changes cost)
+    - Renewing creates a new contract record referencing the old one (often has new terms or conditions)
+    - Conditions for both:
+      - State is Active or Expired
+      - Substate is None or Rejected
+  - **Cancel**: Sets state to **Cancelled**, halts any future activities, and inactivates related condition checkers and rate cards
+    - Condition: State is Active
+  - **Automated Flow**:
+    - A standard **Contract Renewal** flow is available (navigate to **All > Contracts > Contract Renewal**)
+    - Copies assets, T&Cs, rate cards from the old contract to the new one
+    - Maintains a history of the original contract data
+    - roles required: _asset_ or _contract_manager_
+- **Tracking Covered Assets**
+  - Important for leases, warranties, or maintenance contracts
+  - **Add covered assets** via the “Assets Covered” related list on the contract record
+  - Dates on the assets adjust to match changes to the contract’s end date
+  - For large asset sets, consider using an **Import Set** to associate assets in bulk

+#### SC: Contract Financials

+- **Contract Financials – Core Concept**
+  - Each contract has associated costs that can be tracked either at a **contract level** (on the Financial tab) or **individual expenses** using **rate cards**.
+  - Critical information for contract financials:
+    - Responsible cost center (e.g., IT cost center or another)
+    - Applicable taxes and rates (or tax exemption)
+    - Rate card association (if needed for expense line tracking)
+    - Payment terms (e.g., Net 30)
+    - Payment schedule and amounts
+- **Contract Rate Cards**
+  - **Purpose**: Break down contract expenses and apply them to different assets or users via **expense lines**.
+  - **Overrides** the contract’s Financial section for a more detailed expense breakdown.
+  - Multiple rate cards can be associated with the same contract.
+  - **Adding covered assets**: Similar to adding covered assets on a contract, but do it under the **rate card’s Assets Covered** list, specifying the coverage dates.
+  - **Cost Management plugin** must be activated to use rate cards.
+    - included when installing HAM
+- **Contract Expense Lines**
+  - **What they are**:
+    - Detailed, recurring expense records generated by rate cards or by the contract’s cost structure.
+    - They appear on both the contract and any associated asset records if the asset is attached to a rate card.
+  - **Generation**:
+    - The **Process FM Costs** scheduled job runs nightly (by default) to apply rate cards and produce expense lines.
+    - Adjust the schedule via **System Scheduler > Scheduled Jobs > Scheduled Jobs**, modifying **Process FM Costs**.
+    - Set the Next action date to a past time to run it immediately.

+#### SC: IT Cost Management

+- **Depreciation & Residual Value**
+  - **Depreciation**: The decrease in asset value over time (wear and tear, tech obsolescence), used as a tax deduction in some countries.
+  - **Residual Value**: The asset’s current estimated worth after depreciation is subtracted from its original cost.
+  - Only **hardware assets** depreciate; software is **amortized**.
+  - ServiceNow computes depreciation nightly once you set:
+    - Depreciation schedule (e.g., Straight line or Double-declining balance)
+    - Depreciation effective date (defaulted to the asset’s In Use date)
+  - **Straight line (SL)**: Depreciates the same amount each period.
+  - **Double-declining balance (DDB)**: Uses twice the **straight line percentage** each year, applied to the **current residual value**.
+    - Example: If the straight line rate is ~33% per year over 3 years, DDB uses ~66% each year but calculates it against whatever the asset’s residual value is at the start of that year.
+- **Fixed Assets**
+  - Typically larger or long-term investments (land, buildings, vehicles, machinery, computers, etc.).
+  - Many IT assets can be considered **fixed assets** for favorable tax treatment.
+  - In ServiceNow, multiple smaller IT assets can be grouped under a single fixed asset number; each asset tracks its own depreciation schedule.
+  - Depreciation calculations (and residual value updates) run nightly or on demand for accurate finance data.
+- **Total Cost of Ownership (TCO)**
+  - Combines **original cost** (purchase, delivery, storage) with **operational expense** (maintenance, repairs, resource labor, disposal).
+  - TCO often exceeds the initial purchase cost (e.g., hardware purchase is ~30% of total).
+  - **TCO Dashboard** (in Hardware Asset Workspace):
+    - Lets asset managers capture and report on all costs (procurement, repairs, maintenance, disposal).
+    - Rate cards for tasks/time tracking help attribute labor costs.
+    - Benchmark costs against similar assets or models.
+    - Used for strategic planning and decision-making.